mortendk/saga11/README.md

 ## Static Sites FTW

-Saga11 is a system to build static websites with a CMS
+Saga11 is a system to build static websites

 The taget audience is webdesigners that wants complete control over the markup, and that wants a true seperation of settings, content and output